javascript-tutorial/server/README.md

 hello world |
     你好世界 |
 ```

+That's also useful for images when we expect the text to stick to the right.

 P.S In order for positioning to work, you need to have ImageMagick installed: <https://imagemagick.org/script/download.php> (or use packages for Linux or homebrew/macports for MacOS).